luis-moral/orquest-test/README.md

 - I have limited reactor usage (Mono/Flux) to the service and handlers
 - I have only used Lombok to override methods so no IDE plugins are needed to open the project
-- I could have used MapStruct for most mapper
+- I could have used MapStruct for most mapper but didn't want to add more libraries.
+- I used Spring Expression Language (SpEL) for the alert's logic, so they could be configurable by the client in runtime.
+Another solution would be to have "types" of alerts predefined and the client would select one with some parameters.
+I didn't have more context on alerts and wanted to play a bit more with SpEL, so I went that way.
+Alert expression tests can be found at [AlertShould](src/test/java/orquest/domain/alert/AlertShould.java)